 HOT WATER SITES

-Apart from the attractive SPA’s, Caldes de Montbui is more than that.
+Apart from the relaxing SPA’s, Caldes de Montbui is more than that.
 There’s also several parks and trekking trails for everyone to enjoy.
 Families with kids can have a little excursion to Torre Roja, Torre Marimon or the Farell Mountain.